The Wawona Tunnel Tree was a popular early tourist attraction at Yosemite National Park. THF130220

 Yet Henry Ford's interest in nature was not new or merely a public relations gambit.
 Here he is with Clara at the Grand Canyon in 1906.
 They were avid birders and had over 500 birdhouses installed amid the naturalistic landscaping (designed by famed landscape architect Jens Jensen) of their Fair Lane Estate.
 John Burroughs helped them rehabilitate the adjoining land and reintroduce wildlife to the area.

 In addition to the collectionsimagesonline, we've also digitized films of the Vagabonds.
 Here, John Burroughs plants a tree; the group walks, dines and relaxes at the campsite; and Henry Ford climbs a tree.

 Even more still images from our photographic collections featuring the Vagabonds are available on our Flickr page.
 Here's Henry clowning around in a cowboy getup.
 (Below photo found here.)

 Though executed on a grander scale than most camping trips, the Vagabonds' journeys spoke to a desire, shared by millions of Americans, to get back to the beauties of nature and, as Burroughs wrote, to "be not a spectator of, but a participator in, it all!"*

 *(Burroughs, John.
 Our Vacation Days of 1918.
 Privately printed by Harvey Firestone, ca. 1918-1920s.)

-Rebecca Bizonet is an archivist at the Benson Ford Research Center at The Henry Ford.
+Rebecca Bizonet is former archivist at the Benson Ford Research Center at The Henry Ford.
 When she's not helping preserve and provide access to her institution's vast and rich archival holdings, she enjoys exploring Michigan's scenic highways (and finds the many opportunities for great whitefish and pasties, not to mention the scenic historic and natural wonders, more than make up for not having a personal chef in tow!).